edcarp/ed-dash_conda_template/index.md

 the pitch.
 {% endcomment %}

-**Workflows with Nextflow**

-This lesson is a two day introduction to the workflow manager [Nextflow](https://www.nextflow.io/), and [nf-core](https://nf-co.re/), a community effort to collect a curated set of analysis pipelines built using Nextflow.

-Nextflow enables scalable and reproducible scientific workflows using software enviroments like conda.
-It allows the adaptation of pipelines written in the most common scripting languages such as Bash, R and Python.
-Nextflow is a Domain Specific Language (DSL) that simplifies the implementation and the deployment of complex parallel and reactive workflows on clouds and clusters.

-This lesson also introduces nf-core: a framework that provides a community-driven, peer reviewed platform for the development of best practice analysis pipelines written in Nextflow.

-This lesson motivates the use of Nextflow and nf-core as a development tool for building and sharing computational pipelines that facilitate reproducible (data) science workflows.
+**Introduction to Conda*

+This lesson is an introduction to Conda for (data) scientists with an emphasis on Bioinformatics.
+Conda is an open source package and environment management system that runs on Windows, macOS and Linux.
+Conda installs, runs, and updates packages and their dependencies.
+Conda easily creates, saves, loads, and switches between environments on your local computer.
+While Conda was created for Python programs it can package and distribute software for any languages such as R, Ruby, Lua, Scala, Java, JavaScript, C/ C++, FORTRAN.
+This lesson motivates the use of Conda as a development tool for building and sharing project specific software environments that facilitate reproducible bioinformatic workflows.

 **Ed-DaSH**